 Jefferson's Department of Medicine is dedicated to the highest standards of excellence in patient care, research and education.
 The Department consists of physicians specially trained in primary care as well as subspecialties.

-3rd Annual Diabetes Symposium: New Advances and Innovations
+4th Annual Diabetes Symposium: New Advances and Trends

-The 3rd Annual Diabetes Symposium has been specifically designed for practicing endocrinologists, primary care physicians, family physicians, nurse practitioners, physician assistants, certified diabetes educators, dietitians, nurses and trainees.
-This CME conference offers a unique setting of keynote lectures, mini symposia targeting specific topics and panel discussions with nationally/internationally renowned experts in the field.
+The 4th Annual Diabetes Symposium has been specifically designed for practicing endocrinologists, primary care physicians, family physicians, nurse practitioners, physician assistants, certified diabetes educators, dietitians, nurses and trainees.
+This CME conference offers a unique setting of keynote lectures targeting specific topics and panel discussions with renowned experts in the field.

-Thomas Jefferson University Hospital is an approved provider of continuing nursing education by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Thomas Jefferson University Hospital is an approved provider of Continuing Nursing Education (CNE) by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 Application for CME Credit has been filed with the American Academy of Family Physicians.
 Determination of credit is pending.
-For additional information, call the Office of CME, Jefferson Medical College at 215-955-6992.
+For additional information, call the Office of CME, Sidney Kimmel Medical College at 215-955-6992.